ZyFou/planetCooker/README.md

 - Seeded generation with shareable codes (URL hash + copy button) for quick collaboration.
 - Lightweight built-in FBX exporter clones the current system, strips orbit guides, and bakes world transforms for clean Unity/Blender import.

+## Planet Walk Mode (Desktop)

+- Focus the planet (double-click it) and then double-click it again to drop onto the surface.
+- Walk with **WASD** or the arrow keys, jump with **Space**, and hold the left mouse button to look around while the pointer is locked.
+- Press **Escape** to leave walk mode and return to the regular focus camera.
+- The walk camera inherits the planet's rotation and follows the generated terrain; the feature is currently disabled on mobile devices.

 ## Notes

 - Exported FBX files contain the current mesh deformations, cloud shell, and moon hierarchy.
 Orbit guide lines are removed automatically.